finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 > FundProperties getFundProperties(scope, code, effectiveAt, asAt)

-[EXPERIMENTAL] GetFundProperties: Get Fund properties
+[EXPERIMENTAL] GetFundProperties: Get Fund properties.

 Get all the properties of a single fund.